As COVID cases fall, Halloween brings more fun and less fear

 ———

-Whitehurst reported from Salt Lake City, where Associated Press writer Sophia Eppolito also contributed to this story.
-Eppolito is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Whitehurst reported from Salt Lake City.
+Associated Press writers Sophia Eppolito in Salt Lake City and Patty Nieberg in Denver contributed to this report.
+Eppolito and Nieberg are corps members of the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.